Between Hope and Fear (Paperback)

 Michael Kinch was a professor at Purdue University, where he researched breast and prostate cancer.
 He then went on to found an oncology program at the biotechnology company MedImmune.
-He has led research and development activities at Functional Genetics, Inc. and lead drug discovery at Yale University.
-He is now a professor and Vice Chancellor at Washington University in St. Louis and is the author of A Prescription for Change (UNC Press).
+He has led drug discovery at Yale Universit and is now a professor and Vice Chancellor at Washington University in St. Louis.
+He is the author of Between Hope and Fear: A History of Vaccines and Human Immunity; The End of the Beginning: Cancer, Immunity and the Future of a Cure, both available from Pegasus Books; and A Prescription for Change (UNC Press).

 An important book.
 As Michael Kinch tells us in Between Hope and Fear, vaccinations have saved millions, possibly billions, of lives.
 Along with antisepsis and anesthesia, they rank as one of the greatest achievements of scientific medicine.
 It is therefore deeply disturbing that in recent decades a significant minority of people in the world’s wealthier countries has become opposed to them.
 If even a small number of parents decide not to have their child vaccinated because of an alleged (and usually spurious) risk from the vaccine, they are putting enormous numbers of children at risk of contracting the disease the vaccine protects against….
 Kinch has done early scientists a great service by recounting their contributions.
 There are some fascinating episodes about the discovery and use of bacteriophages (viruses that attack bacteria) and the way in which they might become important again as antibiotic resistance is increasingly a problem.

 — Henry Marsh